 customers served by Consolidated Edison as well as for the general benefit of the system operated by NYISO.
-In addition, a May 1, 2021 effective date will align the effectiveness of the Implementation Agreement with the commencement of the NYISO's Summer Capability Period and, based on Ravenswood's statements to the NYISO, the renewal of certain leases for storage tanks and barges that are necessary to provide the service.
 VII.
 Service The NYISO will send an electronic link to this filing to the official representative of each of its customers, to each participant on its stakeholder committees, to the New York State Public Service Commission, and to the New Jersey Board of Public Utilities.
 In addition, the complete filing will be posted on the NYISO's website at www.nyiso.com.
 VIII.
-Conclusion The NYISO respectfully requests that the Commission waive the 60-day prior notice requirement set forth in Section 35.3(a)(1) of its regulations and issue an order by June 22, 2021, accepting the proposed Implementation Agreement without modification or condition, thereby making the rates, terms and conditions of the Implementation Agreement effective on May 1, 2021.
+Conclusion The NYISO respectfully requests that the Commission waive the 60-day prior notice requirement set forth in Section 35.3(a)(1) of its regulations and issue an order by February 18, 2024, accepting the proposed Implementation Agreement without modification or condition, thereby making the rates, terms and conditions of the Implementation Agreement effective on January 1, 2024.
 Respectfully submitted, /s/ James H. Sweeney James H. Sweeney, Senior Attorney New York Independent System Operator, Inc.

 cc: Janel Burdick

+Emily Chen

 Matthew Christiansen

 Jignasa Gadani

 Jette Gebhart

 Leanne Khammal

+Jaime Knepper

 Kurt Longo

-John C. Miller

 David Morenoff

 Douglas Roe

-Frank Swigonski

 Eric Vandenberg

-Gary Will

-Jim D'Andrea (Helix Ravenswood, LLC)
+Jim D'Andrea (Ravenswood Operations, LLC f/k/a Helix Ravenswood, LLC)

 Susan LoFrumento (Consolidated Edison Company of New York, Inc.)